Were you in care and are now 18 or over and looking for support?

 YHARS (Youth Housing and Reintegration Service, including After Care Service) provides a coordinated and integrated response to the complex needs of young people aged 12-21 years at the time of referral, who are homeless or at-risk of homelessness.

 New South Wales

 Even if you have turned 18 and have formally left care, you can still approach your agency or DCJ for ongoing support and advice:

 FACS Care Leavers Line

-You may contact any of these services no matter where you are currently living in NSW:
+You can also contact any of these services below, no matter where you are currently living in NSW:

 Melbourne City Mission Leaving Care Hotline allows you to talk to someone for help, support and referral to services between 9 am to 8 pm weekdays and 10 am to 6 pm on weekends and public holidays.

 Provides flexible and tailored support as you transition from out of home care to independence.
 The Better Futures service providers, formerly known as Leaving Care service providers, list includes contact details of community service organisations and Aboriginal Community Controlled Organisations providing Better Futures and Home Stretch services.
 Search in your closest Better Future Service Provider by town or suburb:

 ACTTogether provide after Care Support (up to the age of 25 years).
 To inquire about support for young people who have been in out of home care

 After Care Service Moving on – Anglicare NT is an after care support and brokerage service for young people who have left the care of the CEO of Territory Families.
 The service is aimed at young people 16-25 years needing assistance to maintain independence.
 The service operates Northern Territory wide with workers based in Darwin and Alice Springs.